Our Mission:

 The Linworth School Community Garden is a living laboratory and community service organization located on the Linworth Alternative School campus in Worthington, Ohio.
 Our mission is to support the Linworth Experiential Program and the Worthington community by providing hands-on opportunities to learn about agricultural, ecological, entrepreneurial, and wellness concepts.
 In addition, we provide a setting for students to develop soft skills in the areas of leadership, confidence, perseverance, community building, and personal responsibility.

-Phyte Club Mission Statement: Linworth School Community Garden is an ongoing community service project carried out by students at Linworth EP High School to raise fresh food for the Worthington Resource Pantry, explore sustainable land stewardship practices, and to develop health and wellness in ourselves and our community.
+Phyte Club Mission Statement: Phyte Club is an ongoing community service project carried out by students at Linworth EP High School to raise fresh food for the Worthington Resource Pantry, explore sustainable land stewardship practices, and to develop health and wellness in ourselves and our community.

 Upcoming Events